kevinsojitra/CustomRetrofit/README.md

 # CustomRetrofit
-Retrofit library for api call with all functions
+Retrofit library for api call with all pre functions

 # Add below dependencies in App level